coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 The `test/` directory holds my fixture cookbook, Docker authentication keys, Gemfiles for Travis, and both unit and integration tests.
-Some people prefer putting unit tests under a top-leve `spec/` folder but that makes me cranky.
+Some people prefer putting unit tests under a top-level `spec/` folder but that makes me cranky.

 The fixture cookbook is used by the integration tests to run anything that isn't exposed via a default recipe on the cookbook (which is usually most of it).